 Who is she?
 A priestess of Ishtar, to be sure, from her demeanor.
 Who is her family?
 Who is her father?
 Who cares?

 Her name is Puduhepa, daughter of the head priest of the cult of the great goddess Shaushka.
-Shauska is the Hurrian equivalent the Goddess Ishtar, patron of Hattusili.
-Puduhelpa's mother is Hurrian, her father a Hittite high priest.
+Shaushka is honored here because Puduhelpa's mother is Hurrian.
+Her father, a Hittite high priest, is instrumental in the worship of the goddess at a time when many deities are adopted cross-culturally.

 When he departs Lawazantiya, it's with Puduhepa and the blessing of her family.
 She's young, excited about her future, perhaps in awe such a powerful man would desire her as a wife.
-She knows the many responsibilities of her position, besides producing an heir, and intends to fulfill them.
+She knows the many responsibilities of her position, besides producing heirs, and intends to fulfill them rightly.

-By the time they arrive at Hattusa she's in love.
+He's charming, and by the time they get to Hattusa she's in love.
 They whisper and giggle like teenagers.
 She marries Hattusili and returns with him to the occasionally-peaceful Kingdom of Hakpis.
-Although Hattusili has several concubines, he leaves them all for Puduhepa.
+Although Hattusili had several concubines, he has eyes only for Puduhepa.

-Hattuslili becomes King of Hakpis, and Hakpis is declared a kingdom, due his suppression of numerous uprisings in the north when his brother moves the Hittite capital.
+Hattuslili becomes King of Hakpis.
+Hakpis is declared a kingdom due to its suppression of numerous uprisings in the north with the relocation of the Hittite capital.
 After Muwatalli goes into the Dark Earth in c.
 1272 BCE, his son Musilli II takes the throne as King.

 Again rebellions break out.
 Musilli is the son of a concubine and not a true wife.
 Still, Hattusili sticks by him to honor the wishes of his brother.
 Finally, Musilli decides to take the Hakpis Kingdom and other northern Hittite lands for his own holdings.
 That does it.

 Hattusili incites a rebellion overthrows Musilli, banishes him to Syria and takes the throne.
-At his side is Puduhepa as queen or tawananna.
+At his side is Puduhepa as queen, or tawananna.
+He's now the leader of one of the most influential powers of the Bronze Age.

 No one argues.
 Hattusili has proven his capabilities.
-He's a strong leader with significant influence.
-He respects the priests and houses of the Gods.
+He's a strong leader with significant influence, and shows respect for the priests and houses of the deities.

 Hattusili and Puduhepa have three children, the eldest of which, Tudhaliya IV, will succeed his father to the Hittite throne.
 Both Hattusili and his Queen are skilled in diplomacy.
 Puduhepa and the Egyptian Queen, Nefertari, exchange gifts and letters.